StatCan/volume-cleaner/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### Checklist

-- [ ] I have documented this change either in the project README.md or the Github Wiki of this project (if appropriate)
+- [ ] README.md or the Github Wiki documentation updated - if appropriate
-- [ ] I have written tests that prove my fix is effective or that my feature works (unit and/or integration tests)
+- [ ] Unit and/or integration tests added/modified
 - [ ] Lint and Unit tests pass locally with my changes